Victorwz/zs-nmt-dae/README.md

 bash download-multiun.sh
 ```

 For downloading Europarl, please refer to its [official website and scripts](http://www.statmt.org/europarl/).
-The official validation and test sets are [WMT devtest2006 and testset2006](http://matrix.statmt.org/test_sets/list).
+The official validation and test sets of Europarl are [WMT devtest2006 and testset2006](http://matrix.statmt.org/test_sets/list).
 The downloading script might be too complicated and we highly suggest that you could download manually.

 ## Data Preprocessing
 For preprocess MultiUN corpus, please run the following shell scripts: